martynaut/mirnome-mutations/README.md

 For conditions to reuse of these scripts please refer to `LICENSE` file.

-## Running the pipeline

-All needed Python libraries are gathered in `requirements.txt` (The scripts were tested with Python 3.8 and Python 3.7 on Ubuntu and MacOS).

-### How to use it
+## Using miRMut

-Details on how to use the script can be found in [ref TBD] and on GitHub wiki pages for this repository.
+Details on how to prepare environment and use the script can be found on [GitHub wiki](https://github.com/martynaut/mirnome-mutations/wiki) pages for this repository.

 Example run on sample input files is prepared in `run_test.sh` bash script.